wc0sby/advanced-react-router-practice/README.md

 * Create the appropriate routes `{/* PUT YOUR ROUTES HERE */}`
 * Make sure the default route goes at the bottom
 * Make sure BrowserRouter wraps everything
+* Make sure you use the component prop, not render.

 ### Routes
 * /              -> Dashboard